thir13en/training-angular/notes/change-detection.md

 By default, the change detection of Angular is runt every time any template expression has been changed.
 Angular scans the whole component tree when events take place, looking for changes.
-The tradeoff is that the default change detection mechanism is quite extensive and can cause some performance issues on heavy applications.
+The tradeoff is that the default change detection mechanism is quite expensive and can cause some performance issues on heavy applications.

 ### OnPush Change Detection